13 best image formats and when to use them

 The downside of HEIF is that it has limited OS support and no web browser support.
 Only macOS Sierra, iOS 11, and later versions have default support for HEIF – and that doesn’t include Safari support.

-So far, HEIF is used by several newer devices to store images in higher quality, and it provides file sizes more optimized than JPEG.
+So far, HEIF is used by several newer devices to store images in higher quality, and it provides more optimized file sizes than JPEG.

 7. RAW